jlee2843/portfolio/README.md

 # Portfolio: Jenny Lee

 In this repository, you can find my **personal projects**.
-<br>As of now, a personal project available for viewing is:
+As of now, a personal project available for viewing is:
 - Air Quality in Canada Visualization (data visualization)
 - European Game Sales (machine learning)